Ojasvsakhi/Diabetic-Retinopathy/README_COLAB.md

 1) Open this repository in Google Colab or upload this folder to your Google Drive.

+If your project is on GitHub (recommended): https://github.com/Ojasvsakhi/Diabetic-Retinopathy

+You can open the notebook directly from GitHub in Colab or let the notebook auto-clone the repo into the Colab session.

 2) In Colab: set Runtime -> Change runtime type -> GPU

 3) Install requirements and mount drive (if needed):